Chandands1/Chandands1/README.md

 ## ✨ Contribution

-I am passionate about contributing to open-source projects and sharing knowledge with the community.
-I actively participate in blockchain forums, help others solve problems, and look for opportunities to collaborate on impactful projects.
+I actively contribute to open-source Java and React-based projects and enjoy collaborating with teams that build impactful tech products.
+I participate in developer forums, write clean and scalable code, and believe in lifelong learning.

-- **Open to Collaborations:** Always looking to contribute to Solana, Rust, and Web3 open-source projects.
+- **Open to Collaborations:** Java microservices, full-stack SaaS apps, internal tools
-- **GitHub Contributions:** Regularly push code, open issues, and review pull requests.
+- **GitHub Contributions:** Building API services, integrating React UIs, reviewing codebases
-- **Community Engagement:** Share insights on Twitter, discuss ideas on LinkedIn, and engage with fellow developers.
+- **Community Engagement:** Share ideas on LinkedIn and support new devs on GitHub

 ---